stovenator/notes/software quality.md

 * One way to deploy, ideally `git push`
 * One way to undeploy, ideally `git revert; git push`
 * Continuous backup of your data and code, ideally point in time restore

+### Pull Request with a Peer+
+Have a peer, or better programmer check your work, using the pull request mechanism.
+This inverts the usual QA relationship where the lowest status and lowest skill technology staff is checking to having the highest skill staff checking.
+Why?
+You'll not only get a more informed inspection, you'll have an opportunity to learn more programming.